weavora/wunit/README.md

 of form fields (e.g. select() and tick()).
 For details, see the `Forms` section below.

-Now that you can easily navigate through an application, use assertions to test that it actually does what you expect it to.
+Now when you can easily navigate through an application, use assertions to test that it actually does what you expect it to do.
 Use the ``Crawler`` to make assertions on the DOM:

 ```ruby